 In 1949, the Shanghai Municipal People's Government was founded, governing a land area of 663.5 square kilometres.

-In 1958, ten counties were reassigned to Shanghai from Jiangsu.
+In 1958, ten counties were reassigned under Shanghai from Jiangsu.

 In 1966, the Cultural Revolution began, severely damaging Shanghai's society.

-In 1975, the last tram line in Shanghai was demolished.
+The last tram line in Shanghai was demolished in 1975.

-In 1986, the Bund underwent its first revitalization, which included a new promenade designed by Dutch architect Paulus Snoeren.
+In 1986, the Bund was revitalized with a new promenade designed by the Dutch architect Paulus Snoeren.

 In 1986, the Shanghai Television Festival, the earliest international TV festival in China, was founded.

-Between 1988 and 2015, several counties in the suburbs of Shanghai were reorganized into districts.
+Between 1988 and 2015, several counties in the suburbs became districts

-In June 1989, Jiang Zemin became the General Secretary of the Chinese Communist Party after serving as a political power in Shanghai.
+In June 1989, Jiang Zemin became the General Secretary of the Chinese Communist Party, marking the beginning of the influence of Shanghai officials in the central government.

-In 1990, Deng Xiaoping permitted Shanghai to initiate economic reforms, which reintroduced foreign capital and developed the Pudong district, leading to the birth of Lujiazui.
+In 1990, Deng Xiaoping permitted Shanghai to initiate economic reforms, reintroducing foreign capital and developing the Pudong district.

-In 1993, the Shanghai Metro first opened and became the largest metro network in the world by route length.
+In 1993, the Shanghai Metro first opened, becoming the largest metro network in the world by route length.

 In 1994, the Shanghai Cricket Club was re-established by expatriates living in the city.